 Too much fat from nuts can cause stomach upset and potentially pancreatitis if given in too large of quantities.
 Also, some nuts can be difficult to chew and cause a blockage if swallowed without chewing.

-Macadamia nuts should not be given to dogs in any quantity as they are one of the nuts that are considered poisonous to dogs.
+Macadamia nuts should not be given to dogs in any quantity as they are one that is considered poisonous to dogs.

-Xylitol is a sweetener that is found in many different kinds of candy, baked goods, and gum.
+Xylitol is an artificial sweetener that is found in many different kinds of candy, baked goods, and gum.
 It is toxic to dogs and even small amounts can lead to life-threatening hypoglycemia, seizures, and liver failure.

 Give them a dog-safe treat instead

 To, hopefully, help keep your dog out of the unsafe, to them, Thanksgiving dinner, try giving them a special treat of their own.
 Here are 25 homemade Thanksgiving dog treats you can make for your dog.

 Make sure that you plan ahead so that you have the treat ready for them and don’t have to try to come up with something last minute.